yoansj/WorkshopBotConcours/Step3.md

                 XXX # Ligne ou on follow l'utilisateur
             except:
                 print("Error while following user :", user) # Si on arrive pas à follow l'utilisateur

+    #Remember to empty the usernames list after the call of this function
 ```

 Once you completed this, your bot should be able to like, retweet and follow the users to enter contests :sunglasses: